 How to Grow Damson Plum Trees?

-There are multiple options when it comes to a Damson Plumtree, the dwarf variety and the normal variety.
-A dwarf Damson Plum tree grows to be ten feet wide and ten feet tall compared to the normal plum tree being twenty feet tall and twenty feet wide.
+You can find a Damson plum tree as both a dwarf variety and standard.
+A dwarf Damson Plum tree grows to be ten feet wide and ten feet tall compared to the standard plum tree being twenty feet tall and twenty feet wide.
 That means if you are limited on space, you can grow Dwarf Damson Plum trees on your back porch with ease.

 Damson plum trees have a moderate growth rate, so where you decide to plant them is crucial.
 They typically grow a foot to two feet every single year.
 Damson Plum Trees also thrive in full sun and well-draining soil.

-Damson plums are perfect for any type of soil but love growing in moist soil.
-They are also incredibly cold, hardy and do well in a variety of growing zones.
+Damson plums are perfect for any soil type but love growing in moist soil.
+They are also incredibly cold-hardy and do well in various growing zones.
 They grow best in growing zones 5 through hardiness zones 7.
 Damson Plum trees are very wind-resistant and can withstand a variety of circumstances.

-While many fruit trees need another tree to pollinate with, the Damson Plum tree is self-fertile.
-Many people recommend planting more than one so you have a bountiful harvest every year, although it is not necessary.
+While many fruit trees need another tree to pollinate, the Damson Plum tree is self-fertile.
+Many people recommend planting more than one so you have a bountiful harvest every year, although it is unnecessary.

 Do I need to prune Damson Plums?

-No, you do not need to run Damson Plum trees.
-The only time you truly need to prune is to remove any old dead branches that have been leftover from previous growing seasons.
+The only time you truly need to prune a Damson plum tree is to remove any old dead branches that have been leftover from previous growing seasons.